Cerendastanoglu/Galaxy-Quest/README.md

 # Galaxy Quest
 A unity game with simple mechanics.
-I took most of the game objects randomly from the internet, I do not own any of them.
+I downloaded most of the game objects and sounds randomly from the internet freely, I do not own any of them except the text based items.
-I wrote the code mostly by myself.
+The code and the mechanics were my main focus.

+I wanted to make an old-fashioned game for my first ever game.
+I hope to add more levels to the game soon.

 Here is a sneak peak of the game before it is released to Google Play Store;